 The girls’ initial negative attitude in class emphasized the shortcomings of sexual and reproductive health education in the public school system.
 It is one based on scare tactics.
 A lot of health educators use graphic pictures of people infected with sexually transmitted infections (STIs) to talk about the consequences of unprotected sex.
 These graphic images send the wrong message to students and further stigmatize people living with STIs.
 Public health studies have shown that scare tactics can lead to healthy behaviors only if a person feels capable to make the recommended changes and if they feel susceptible to the health issue.
 In the case of women in Latin America, their reproductive autonomy is constantly devalued by political systems, poverty, and cultural beliefs.
 Lack of access to proper sexual and reproductive health services compounds the problem.

 Our pilot, sexual and reproductive health class, was designed to adapt to the personalities and interests of the Mariposas.
 In class, we noticed that the girls loved painting, competing against each other, and performing in front of their peers.
 Taking their interests into consideration, Amelia and I incorporated engaging activities such as skits, a contraception method “Heads Up” game, and art breaks between class lessons.

 Talking about menstruation without shame

-Throughout our menstrual hygiene discussion, my co-teacher and I fostered a comfortable environment by being vulnerable and honest about our own experiences menstruating and going through puberty.
-One of our students, a girl I had trouble connecting with, raised her hand and said “I’ve always had all these questions about puberty but I never felt comfortable asking anyone until now.”
+Throughout our menstrual hygiene discussion, my co-teacher and I fostered a comfortable environment by being vulnerable and honest about our own experiences of menstruating and going through puberty.
+One of our students, a girl I had trouble connecting with, raised her hand and said, “I’ve always had all these questions about puberty, but I never felt comfortable asking anyone until now.”